karma9874/AndroRAT/README.md

 git clone https://github.com/karma9874/AndroRAT.git
 pip install colorama
 ```
+#### Note:
+While cloning the repository using Git bash on windows, you may get the following error:
+> error: unable to create file \<filename>: Filename too long

+This is because the Git has a limit of 4096 characters for a filename, except on Windows when Git is compiled with msys.
+It uses an older version of the Windows API and there's a limit of 260 characters for a filename.

+You can circumvent this by setting `core.longpaths` to `true`.

+> git config -system core.longpaths true

+You must run Git bash with administrator privileges.

 ## Usage (Windows and Linux)
 ### Available Modes
 * `--build` - for building the android apk